kaicheng001/ML-third-assignment/README.md

-# This is my third ML assignment in 2024 Spring, Southeast Nuiversity.
+# This is my third ML assignment in 2024 Spring, Southeast University.